AyushmanTomar/Pixro/README.md

-# 🐲 AI-Powered Workflow Builder  flusso
+# 🐲 AI-Powered Workflow Builder  Pixro

 Flusso is a dynamic, node-based application that empowers users to visually design, construct, and execute complex AI-driven workflows.
 Leveraging the power of Google's Gemini API, this tool provides an intuitive interface for integrating image and text processing capabilities into custom pipelines.